Van Vlaenderen · Archival Dossier

 Jan "sans terre" van Vlaenderen

 Natural son of Louis II de Male, Count of Flanders; lord of Drincham near Cassel, French Flanders; progenitor of the most plausible documented founding line for the French Flanders Van Vlaenderen surname cluster.
-Updated April 2026 from direct reading of Vredius.
+Updated April 2026 from direct reading of Vredius; extended June 2026 from Donche's records-based study of the line.

 Archival Dossier